AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

 myPromise
   .then(data => {
-    // take the data returned and call a function on it return doSomething(data);
+    // return something new
+    return 'working...'
   })
   .then(data => {
     // log the data that we got from the previous promise console.log(data);
+    throw 'failed!';
   })
   .catch(err => {
-    console.error(err);
+    // grab the error from the previous promise and log it console.error(err);
+    // failed!
   })
 ```

-We called a function (it can do whatever you want, in this case it does nothing) and we passed the value down to the next step where we logged it.

-You can chain as many promises as you want and the code will still be more readable and shorter than what we have seen above in the **callback hell**.
+As you can see, the first `then` passed a value down to the second one where we logged it and we also threw an error that was caught in the `catch` clause.

 We are not limited to chaining in case of success, we can also chain when we get a `reject`.